ibugithub/Springo-FrontEnd/README.md

-# Saheda Consulting Frontend
+# Springo Frontend

-Saheda consulting is a full-stack web application that connects users with blood donors in their vicinity.
+Springo is a full-stack web application that connects users with blood donors in their vicinity.
 Users can easily find and contact potential donors, making it a convenient solution during emergencies.

 ## Features